-- Accepted conditionally, and/or - Accepted under probation status will be sent an email with the requirements to be fully accepted to the University.
+All applicants accepted and matriculated into California Intercontinental University are sent an email notice of their will be sent an email with the requirements to be fully accepted to the University.
 Hard copy (paper) acceptance letters are provided upon request only.